Agent Control Plane Reference Architecture (ACP-RA)

 Delegated authority as explicit trust scopes

-Work units as the supervised unit of long-running, parallel agent execution
+Work units as the supervised unit of long-running and parallel agent execution

 Mediated action through tool and inter-agent gateways